 Rudy LaFave does not consider himself to be a campus celebrity.
-Yet, the senior in ACES is certainly an active member of the University as the president of the Illinois Student Council and president of Students for Environmental Concerns.
+Yet, the senior in ACES is certainly an active member of the University as president of both the Illinois Student Council and Students for Environmental Concerns.

 “We’ve been doing lots of tabling with the Counseling Center,” LaFave said.
 “We did one with MTD.
 A lot of the work there is to really spread the word about what our campus services can give the students.
 That’s probably one of the best things I can do in this position of relaying students’ concerns, wants and needs to the administration.”